creative0101/bigquery_sql/README.md

-This repository exists to documents my skills/ progression with SQL using BigQuery and PostgreSQL.
+This repository exists to document my skills/ progression with SQL using BigQuery and PostgreSQL.